miken-dev/LGTVMacOSCompanion/README.md

 This is an early beta, use at your own risk.

-Written in Swift & SwiftUI
+Written in Swift with SwiftUI and AppKit

 ## Features
 ### In progress:
 #### Basic Features:
+- [ ] Scan the network to detect webOS TVs
 - [ ] Detect sleep, wake, restart, and power off states of your mac - *in progress*
 - [ ] Set the LG TV to the appropriate power state
 - [ ] Set the LG TV to the appropriate HDMI input